 Gillis has also supported states’ Preschool Development Grant work focused on the early childhood workforce and program quality.
 In addition, she led the evaluation of a PBS hybrid professional development course aimed at increasing early childhood professionals’ knowledge and skills in using playful learning and technology to support STEM learning.

-Gillis has served as a grant reviewer for Federal grant competitions and as a peer reviewer for several journals, including those published by the Division for Early Childhood of the Council for Exceptional Children, the National Association for the Education of Young Children, and the National Head Start Association.
+Gillis has been a reviewer for federal grant competitions and a peer reviewer for several journals, including those published by the Division for Early Childhood of the Council for Exceptional Children, the National Association for the Education of Young Children, and the National Head Start Association.
 She is a frequent presenter at national and international conferences and serves on the Steering Committee of the Network of Infant Toddler Researchers (NiTR).

 Before joining SRI, Gillis was assistant professor and codirector of undergraduate and graduate interdisciplinary early childhood programs at the University of North Carolina at Greensboro.
 She began her career as a direct service provider for children ages birth through kindergarten with and without disabilities in a variety of settings.
 Gillis earned her PhD in education, with a focus on early childhood, special education, and literacy, from the University of North Carolina at Chapel Hill.
 She also holds an EdM in risk and prevention: childhood from the Harvard Graduate School of Education and a BS in child development: birth through kindergarten from Appalachian State University.

 - Inclusion in California Early Learning and Care

 - The Center for IDEA Early Childhood Data Systems (DaSy)

 - The Center to Improve Program & Project Performance (CIPP)